ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 ## Configuration

-Erasure requests will replace mask data with the chosen masking strategy.
+Erasure requests will mask data with the chosen masking strategy.

 To configure a specific masking strategy to be used for a Policy, you will create an `erasure` rule that captures that strategy for the Policy.